 Hospital waste management is a system more complex than it first seems, involving a complicated group of disposal methods that can increase the burden of healthcare logistics on any organization.
 When it comes to different types of waste, healthcare facilities must use a strict set of guidelines to dictate the appropriate way to dispose of waste safely and effectively.

 There are several major waste disposal companies that specialize in this type of detail, most notably Stericycle and Waste Management, who operate multiple facilities across the globe.
 Large corporations can take the guesswork out of waste disposal for healthcare facilities and offer purchased services that can streamline and simplify the disposal process.
-Don’t get me wrong, there are many regional vendors that offer very competitive rates, so make sure to reach out to them if you conduct an RFP in this space.
+Don’t get me wrong, there are many regional vendors that offer very competitive rates, so make sure to reach out to them if you conduct an RFP in this category.

 Sub-Categories of Waste

 There are four main groups that waste can be classified into:

 Any waste or refuse that comes into contact with a patient at a healthcare clinic is classified as medical waste, including materials that may have contaminated fluids in them.
 Such refuse typically requires biohazard disposal to ensure the safety of the collectors and to prevent the spread of disease.